Can Language Models Reason about Individualistic Human Values and Preferences?: : A Real-World Dataset for Individualistic Human Value Reasoning

-\textbf{Evaluation setups.} As illustrated in Figure \ref{fig:concept}, each individual's statements are divided into a \textit{demonstration} (between 50 to 200 statements) and a \textit{probing} subset (39 statements across 13 WVS question categories; see details in Table \ref{tab:probing_question_splits} of Appendix \S \ref{assec:probing_setups} for details of data split).
-For evaluation, LMs are tasked with selecting the statement most likely to align with the individual's values from an unseen \textit{probing} set of value statements based on the \textit{demonstration} value statements, and optionally, self-declared demographic statements, also from WVS.
-To facilitate a robust evaluation, we adopt a cross-validation setup with three splits of 200 demonstration questions and 39 probing questions; reporting averaged results to prevent overfitting specific probing set choices.
+\paragraph{Evaluation setups.} As illustrated in Figure \ref{fig:concept}, each individual's statements are divided into a \textit{demonstration} (50 to 200 statements) and a \textit{probing} subset (39 statements across 13 WVS question categories; see Table \ref{tab:probing_question_splits} of Appendix \S \ref{assec:probing_setups} for data split details).
+LMs are tasked with selecting a statement most likely to align with an individual's values among an unseen \textit{probing} set according to \textit{demonstration} value statements and, optionally, demographic statements.
+We adopt a cross-validation setup with three splits of 200 demonstrations and 39 probes; reporting averaged results to prevent overfitting specific probing set choices.
 Finally, we sample 800 individuals from \dataset as the held-out probing and evaluation set, ensuring a balanced demographic representation.